newnezz/shopify-mock-products/README.md

 - The amount argument is a maximum, but you will most likely get less, because ones w/o images are discarded
 - Main improvement would be to have higher quality images, currently using Pexels, but considering other options including adding better keywords for filtering
+- You can request any amount you want; however, over 100 at once, there may be errors

 ## Contributing